edpichler/snippets.pichler.network/content/docs/git/index.md

 To sign all commits by default in any local repository on your computer, run `git config --global commit.gpgsign true`

-## Push automatically after a commit
+## Pushing automatically after a commit
 You need to have an executable (chmod +x) file in .git/hooks/post-commit that contains the following:
 ```
 #!/bin/sh